crs4/most/docs/source/index.rst

 ==========

 - `Voip <http://most-voip.readthedocs.org/en/latest/>`_: a fast and lightweight library created for handling VOIP sessions;
+- `Streaming  <https://github.com/crs4/most-streaming>`_: a library for managing audio/video streams;
+- `Visualization  <https://github.com/crs4/most-visualization>`_: a library for providing mobile applications with visual widgets for interacting with A/V streams;
-- `Demographics <http://most-demographics.readthedocs.org/en/latest/>`_: a Django application for patients management.
+- `Demographics <http://most-demographics.readthedocs.org/en/latest/>`_: a Django application for patients management;
-- `Streaming <http://most-streaming.readthedocs.org/en/latest/>`_: a library to receive and play audio and video streams produced by medical and monitoring devices.
+- `Report  <https://github.com/crs4/most-report>`_: a library for managing clinical models;
+- `MedicalRecords  <https://github.com/crs4/most-medicalrecords>`_: a frontend REST api for accessing to demographics and clinical data of patients;
+- `Demo  <https://github.com/crs4/most-demo>`_: a DEMO Application showing the main features of the MOST frameworks.

 Helpers
 =======